pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

 6. **Stage 5 (5 min)**: Very challenging distribution (30% chance of 6 edits)

 As time progresses:
-- Conveyor belt speed gradually increases up to a maximum value
+- Conveyor belt speed gradually increases up to a maximum value (from 0.5 to 3)
-- Time between new orders decreases
+- Time between new orders decreases (starting at 5000ms and decreasing to 1500ms minimum)
-- Orders move faster across the screen
+- Orders move faster across the screen (orderSpeedMultiplier increases from 1.0 to 2.0)
+- Each station unlock increases game difficulty slightly

 ### Lives System
 - Player starts with 3 lives, displayed as hearts in the top left corner